-- 9.5 The above table shows a forecast reduction in commercial property investment return net of all finance costs in 2018/19.
-This is due to the additional borrowing and MRP costs accrued when purchasing investment property with the aid of external loans during 2018/19.
-The return on commercial property investment recovers to 7.6% in 2019/20 as returns on new commercial property investments are recognised for the full 2019/20 financial year. - 9.6 The Council has considered the following additional indicators prudent to report given the investment activities.
+- 9.5 The above table shows a forecast increase in return on treasury management investments.
+This is due to a restructure of the Council's pooled fund portfolio, which has increased diversification of fund holding and income yield.
+There is a reduction in commercial property investment return net of all finance costs in 2019/20 and 2020/21.
+This is due to the additional borrowing and MRP costs accrued when purchasing investment property with the aid of external loans. - 9.6 The Council has considered the following additional indicators prudent to report given the investment activities.